keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 ----------

 Now let's login as John (username: jdoe, password: jdoe).
 The main page now shows that John doesn't own any albums yet but he has albums that were shared with him.
-Clicking on the `My Profile` link will diplay John's id and zero albums.
+Clicking on the `My Profile` link will display John's id and zero albums.

 The list of albums shared with John displays two entries but notice how only the `Italy Vacations` album has the `[X]` link that allows for the deletion of the album.
 For the `Greece Vacations` albums we have a different link: `Request Delete Access`.